 - Darwin- Direct flights from Bali (2.5hrs), Singapore (5hrs) and Manila (5hrs), Dili (80mins)

 Key Domestic airports

-- Ayres Rock (Yulara) – direct flights from Sydney, Brisbane, Melbourne, Adelaide, Darwin and Cairns
+- Ayers Rock (Yulara) – direct flights from Sydney, Brisbane, Melbourne, Adelaide, Darwin and Cairns

-- Alice Springs – direct flights from Adelaide, Brisbane, Melbourne, Sydney, Perth and Ayres Rock
+- Alice Springs – direct flights from Adelaide, Brisbane, Melbourne, Sydney, Perth and Ayers Rock

 - Darwin – all Australian capitals and Broome, Cairns and Townsville